Answers to the most frequently asked vitalsbridge questions

 Q: Is the VitalsBridge compatible with disposable SpO2 probes?

 A: It is possible to use disposable Nellcor SpO2 sensors (i.e., sticker-style sensors), but it is not recommended.
 It is recommended that the Nellcor or Nellcor-Oximax non-disposable finger-clip style probes are used.
 The manikin's hand geometry does not provide an optimal fit for the disposable style of SpO2 sensors; however, they can usually be made to work with careful placement.
+They may be used on a standardize patient.

 Q: What probes are supplied with the VitalsBridge?